Gain access to personalized product screening, the best pricing, rewards, and more!

 Solution: Did you touch the Bait Without Gloves?
 Mice can tell and will avoid it.
 Make sure you have on gloves.

 One of the most common mistakes anyone can make when placing baits is using their hands.
-When it comes to setting snap traps, or tamper-resistant mouse stations, their effectiveness goes out the window if you touch the baits without gloves.
+Setting snap traps or tamper-resistant mouse stations is useless if you touch the baits without gloves.

-Mice and their incredible sense of smell can tell if the bait is a trap if they can smell your scent on the bait or on the trap.
-Remember to use gloves when handling the trap, resetting the trap, and to dispose of the mice, as your scent can alert the rest of the mice that something is up.
+Mice, with their incredible sense of smell, can tell if the bait is a trap if they can smell your scent on the bait or on the trap.
+Remember to use gloves when handling the trap, resetting the trap, and disposing of the mice, as your scent can alert the rest of the mice that something is up.

 Wrong Placement

-Solution: Put the traps close to the wall, and avoid open spaces.
+Solution: Close the traps to the wall and avoid open spaces.

-This might seem like an obvious mistake you can avoid, but some people still make it.
+This might seem like an obvious mistake to avoid, but some people still make it.
 Placing the traps in open spaces will not yield results.
-You have to remember that mice are more prone to traveling alongside walls than venturing into an open space.
+Remember that mice are more prone to traveling alongside walls than venturing into an open space.

 So remember to keep that in mind when placing your traps.
 Put them close to the walls where they usually travel.